mondifago/Hello-World/README.md

 # Hello-World
 My first repository.

+Hi,
-Hi am Ugo, am a Front-end developer and my skill-sets are HTML, CSS, JQuery, Javascript. i have worked on awesome projects and still working. look forward to great things. cheers!
+Am Ugo, am a Front-end developer and my skill-sets are HTML, CSS, JQuery, Javascript. i have worked on awesome projects and still working. look forward to great things. cheers!